 Information on how to apply for the LLM program is below.
 Scholarship options available.
 For questions, please contact Julie DiBiasio at firstname.lastname@example.org or 216.687.2328.

-In order to be considered for the International LL.M Program, you must obtain (and provide evidence of):
+In order to be considered for the LL.M Program, you must apply through LSAC.org with the information below:

 - A Law Degree: A law degree from an accredited foreign law school or university.

 - Please provide the original degree as conferred, with an official translation (if not provided in English);